djvolz/diagram-renderer/examples/README.md

 # Examples

-This directory contains example applications that demonstrate how to use the diagram-render library.
+This directory contains example applications that demonstrate how to use the diagram-renderer library.

 ## Applications